TrainMateX Vision

 Problem / Context

-I wanted to build something that demonstrated the full stack from Clerk auth through to a properly layered .NET API — not a toy project, but something close to how a real feature would be structured.
-TrainMateX Vision covers the complete flow: user registers and logs in via Clerk, receives a JWT, and that token gates every backend endpoint.
-The domain is workout management — programs, sessions, and exercises — because it's concrete enough to make the data model meaningful.
+I wanted to build something that demonstrated the full stack from auth to database, not a toy project but something structured the way a real feature would be.
+TrainMateX Vision covers the complete flow: user registers via Clerk, gets a JWT, and that token protects every backend endpoint.
+The domain is workout management (programs, sessions, exercises) because it's concrete enough to make the data model meaningful.

 Solution / Architecture